LBaaS/lbaas-api/lbaas-tenant-api.md

-## 6. Get a List of All API Versions
+## 6. Get a List of All LBaaS API Versions Supported

 ### 6.1 Operation
 |Resource            |Operation                                 |Method |Path                                                          |